RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

     The render can be cancelled by pressing the ‘Esc’ key on the keyboard.
 This doesn’t immediately cancel the render though, as the current frame has to finish rendering before it will stop.

     The ‘Render Animation’ button will appear disabled and display a ‘Fix errors to render’ message if there are any issues which would stop the render from operating correctly.
 These various issues are covered in the ‘Warnings’ section later on.
-The button will also be disabled if nothing is selected to be tracked when in ‘Object’ or ‘Group’ tracking mode.
+The button will also be disabled if nothing is selected to be tracked when in ‘Object’ or ‘Collection’ tracking mode.

     |||
     |---|---|